50% OFF Residential Proxies for 9 months — use code IPR50 at checkout

 • For big web scraping projects, use proxies or tools like Selenium.

-You’ll learn how to scrape Zillow real estate listings, deal with multiple pages, avoid errors, and stay on the safer side of the law.
+You’ll learn how to scrape Zillow real estate data, deal with multiple pages, avoid errors, and stay on the safer side of the law.
 By the end, you’ll have your own working Zillow scraper that grabs the information that you want, such as prices, addresses, and pictures from Zillow properties.

-Please keep in mind that this data scraping article is for educational purposes only.
+Keep in mind that this data scraping article is for educational purposes only.
 You’re 100% responsible for how you use the code and approach web scraping.

-Before we jump into coding, it’s important to look at the rules.
+Before we jump into coding, it’s essential to look at the rules.
 Zillow’s Terms of Service says that you can’t use bots or scrape their real estate information without permission.
 That includes automated tools to access or collect Zillow data.

 However, if you haven’t registered or logged in, you may technically claim that you haven’t accepted those rules.
 The key here is knowing how to differentiate between public data and private data.